decode-detroit/minerva/README.md

 This project is licensed under the GNU GPL Version 3 - see the [LICENSE](LICENSE) file for details

-Thanks to all the wonderful free and open source people out there who have made this project possible, especially Mozilla et al. for creating such a beautiful language, the folks at Arduino for creating the ubiquitous microcontroller platform, and the team at Adafruit for their tireless committment to open source hardware.
+Thanks to all the wonderful free and open source people out there who have made this project possible, especially Mozilla et al. for a beautiful language, the folks at Arduino for the ubiquitous microcontroller platform, and the team at Adafruit for their tireless committment to open source hardware.